This package contains art, text, or software code produced using generative AI.

 Features

-- Native sheet integration – adds a first-class Sockets tab to the dnd5e item sheet and supports.
+- Native sheet integration – adds a first-class Sockets tab to the dnd5e item sheet and supports both Foundry VTT core and Application V2 layouts.

 - Drag-and-drop socketing – drop gem items directly into slots; invalid drops raise concise notifications.